FEMR/installer-femr/README.md

 # Notes for DNS

 There is a DNS server as a package in the docker compose.
 This DNS server is configured to redirect the femr.net to 192.168.1.2 This can be changed by editing the application/dns.conf.
 Details on how users can configure their routers to use the DNS can be found here: https://docs.google.com/document/d/1opcGO7SUYSOtQPjx1CUQ2PdLrzKxleHNVE4bLMBpUkE/edit?usp=sharing

+# Advanced Installer

+We are utilizing a professional license provided graciously by Advanced Installer for free to create our Windows Installer.
+Visit their site here [Advanced Installer](https://www.advancedinstaller.com/)